 5) It is often a gateway drug to even worse drug problems, no matter what the proponents claim

 Update: August 2015.
-I recommend a new book about the effects of marijuana, titled Marijuana Debunked by Ed Gogek, MD.
+We highly recommend a new book about the effects of marijuana, titled Marijuana Debunked by Ed Gogek, MD.
 Here is the link to purchase it:

 As a result, more people are becoming addicted to pot, and also, most importantly, all of the old rhetoric and studies about how benign pot smoking no longer applies.
 It is simply wrong.
 Law enforcement people may be aware of this, along with some drug counselors, but the general public and health authorities are generally unaware of this change in the marijuana plants today.

-Some states have now legalized the use of pot for medical reasons, or even for any reason.
-My experience as a physician is that marijuana is a dangerous and harmful drug, no matter what “experts” claim.
+Some nations and some American states have legalized the use of pot for medical reasons, or even for any reason.
+Our experience as physicians is that marijuana is a dangerous and harmful drug, no matter what “experts” claim.
 It can destroy a person’s life very easily, and it destroys lives every day.

-For this reason, I believe that legalizing it is not helpful for society at this time, even though I generally support the idea that adults should be allowed to do as they wish, provided they take full responsibility for the consequences of their actions and they do not harm others.
-Several considerations influence my thinking on this issue:
+For this reason, we believe that legalizing it is not helpful for society at this time, even though we generally support the idea that adults should be allowed to do as they wish, provided they take full responsibility for the consequences of their actions and they do not harm others.
+Several considerations influence our thinking on this issue:

-1. THC, one of the active ingredient in marijuana or cannabis, is available presently throughout the United States, and probably other nations, in a prescription form called Marinol.
-CBD, another active compound in marijuana, contains cadmium and is thus a highly toxic drug.
-It is also available as a prescription item.
+1. THC, one of the active ingredients in marijuana or cannabis, is available presently throughout the United States, and probably other nations, in a prescription form called Marinol.
+CBD, another active compound in marijuana, is also available if people want it, although it is a highly toxic drug.

 2. The experience of the states that have legalized medical marijuana is that it is just a back door method to legalize pot smoking.
 In all states, getting a marijuana card or permission to use it for medical use is easy, requires a simple doctor’s visit, and most people who use pot do not use it for a medical disease.